fleetdm/fleet/docs/01-Using-Fleet/02-fleetctl-CLI.md

 can be helpful to debug carving problems.

-#### Ensure carver_block_size is set appropriately
+#### Ensure `carver_block_size` is set appropriately

+`carver_block_size` is an osquery flag that sets the size of each part of a file carve that osquery sends to the Fleet server.

-This value must be less than the `max_allowed_packet` setting in MySQL.
+When using the MySQL backend (default), this value must be less than the `max_allowed_packet` setting in MySQL.
 If it is too large, MySQL will reject the writes.

+When using S3, the value must be at least 5MiB (5242880 bytes), as smaller multipart upload sizes are rejected.
+Additionally [S3 limits](https://docs.aws.amazon.com/AmazonS3/latest/userguide/qfacts.html) the maximum number of parts to 10,000.

 The value must be small enough that HTTP requests do not time out.

+Start with a default of 2MiB for MySQL (2097152 bytes), and 5MiB for S3/Minio (5242880 bytes).